-Similarly, some Zoo enthusiasts have been adding Leeroy Jenkins over Doomguards lately, but like Kelseth, the verdict is still out on which is superior.
+Similarly, some Zoo enthusiasts have been adding Leeroy Jenkins over Doomguards lately, but the verdict is still out on which is superior.
 If you’re lacking this Classic Legendary minion, you needn’t be in a rush to craft him for this deck.
 If you already have a copy of this iconic Charger, he’s worth considering.

 Budget Zoo Warlock General Replacements

 Here’s a list of cards you can add to this deck if you happen to have them or are missing anything in the decklist.

 - Vulgar Homunculus – A 2/4 body for 2-mana is exactly the type of card this deck wants but misses the cut to make room for synergistic minions.

 - Sea Giant – This flood Zoo Warlock spreads wide on the board and could benefit from Sea Giant.